jhburns/ExperienceCapture/Deploy/SshClient/README.md

 # SSH Client

 This is a basic ssh client, for connecting to the server.
-It is recommended to only connect to the staging deploy server for debugging.
+It is recommended to only connect a staging deployment when debugging.

 Disable SSH access by setting the environmental variable `packer_debug_option` to false in the `Deploy/.deploy.env` file.